Skip to main content

 • Other Exchanges such as Coimbra, ELAN and School-based exchanges.

-• JS - Participation
+• Year 3 - Participation

-Students participate in their exchagne in their Junior Sophister year for either a full year or one Semester exchange.
+Students participate in their exchange in their Junior Sophister year for either a full year or one Semester exchange.
 Students will need to ensure their Learning Agreement is approved and complies with their pathway requirements.

 Transcript of Results